Reduce Dementia Risk When You Have Diabetes

 • Stay socially active.
 Loneliness impacts brain health.
 It can increase your chance of a stroke by 32%.
 Social isolation in the elderly can increase dementia by 26%.
 Just being with a group of friends in a mentally engaging activity may help preserve your cognitive function.
 Your brain is stimulated by discussions, participating in group courses and by sharing your thoughts and opinions.

 • Enhance your fine motor skills.
 Seniors may naturally lose fine motor skills as they age.
-Skills such as buttoning a shirt, pouring a cup of coffee, using scissors, or holding silverware may become more difficult.
+Skills such as buttoning a shirt, pouring a cup of coffee, using scissors, trimming your nails or holding silverware may become more difficult.
 Practice things to maintain the skills.
 Open and clench your fists.
 Bounce, throw and catch a ball.
-Take up knitting, crocheting, or sewing.
 Paint, draw or play video games.
 Find a glass cutting class.
 Make your own greeting cards which will require cutting, folding, and printing.
 Try Origami.
 Learn to use a potter’s wheel.

-• Take up ballroom, disco, or Salsa dancing.
+• Take up ballroom, disco, tap or Salsa dancing.

 • Take up a new and challenging sport.
 Pickle ball is big right now.
 It enhances your ability to use oxygen, develop balance, strength and encourages you to learn and remember new rules.
 Become a referee.